lukeFalsina/Grab-n-Run/docs/tutorial.rst

 Using standard DexClassLoader to load code dynamically
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let us pretend that you want to dynamically load an external class through `DexClassLoader <http://developer.android.com/reference/dalvik/system/DexClassLoader.html>`_, a class in the *Android API* used to load classes from *.jar* and *.apk* files containing a **classes.dex** entry.
+Let us pretend that you want to dynamically load an external class through `DexClassLoader <http://developer.android.com/reference/dalvik/system/DexClassLoader.html>`_, a class in the *Android API* used to load classes from *jar* and *apk* files containing a **classes.dex** entry.
 This is a convenient way to execute code not installed as part of an application package.

-Let's assume, for example, that you want to load an instance of ``com.example.MyClass`` located in the container *example.jar*, stored in the *Download* folder of the sd_card on the target phone.
+Let's assume, for example, that you want to load an instance of ``com.example.MyClass`` located in the container *examplejar*, stored in the *Download* folder of the sd_card on the target phone.
 A snippet of code to achieve this goal is the following::

 		MyClass myClassInstance = null;
-		String jarContainerPath = Environment.getExternalStorageDirectory().getAbsolutePath() + "/Download/example.jar";
+		String jarContainerPath = Environment.getExternalStorageDirectory().getAbsolutePath() + "/Download/examplejar";
 		File dexOutputDir = getDir("dex", MODE_PRIVATE);
 		DexClassLoader mDexClassLoader = new DexClassLoader(	jarContainerPath,
 									dexOutputDir.getAbsolutePath(),